Celebrating International Women’s Day

 She organised Glasgow’s Woman’s Peace Crusade In 1916, attended by 5000 people.

 Jackie Kay has just finished her time as Scotland’s Makar (that’s Scotland’s national poet in case you are wondering!).
-She is a Scottish poet, playwright, and novelist and has won many awards including the Guardian Fiction Prize in 1998 and the Scottish Mortgage Investment Trust Book of the Year Award in 2011
+Besides being a Scottish poet, she is also a playwright, and a novelist winning many awards including the Guardian Fiction Prize in 1998 and the Scottish Mortgage Investment Trust Book of the Year Award in 2011

 We have many of her books available through the Library to read, including online copies of: